Changing the world

 [1, p.6]

-In an earlier post about perceptual inference we introduced the generative model \(p(o, s)\) used to infer brain state distributions from observations.
+In an earlier post about perceptual inference we introduced the generative model \(p(o, s)\) used to infer mental state distributions from observations.
 We also hinted that the model is such that the more probable an observation is according to the model, the more attractive the observation is for the organism.
-An attractive observation is called an expected observation if it is an actual observation and a preferred observation if it hasn’t yet happened (but the organism wants it to happen).
+An attractive observation is called an expected observation if it is an actual observation and a wanted observation1 if it hasn’t yet happened but the organism wants it to happen.

 The ultimate objective of the organism is to minimize surprise over time.
 Surprise measures the discrepancy between the organisms expected observation and its actual observation.
 Surprise means that the organism is outside of its “comfort zone” of expected observations as defined by the generative model.
-Whether the expected state is also an adaptive state depends on the quality of the generative model.
+Whether the expected state or wanted state are also an adaptive states depends on the quality of the generative model (in psychological terms the mental health of the organism).

 The organism wants to move through life with as few surprises as possible, basically taking the “path of least resistance” where resistance is defined as surprise.
 It is a useful as baseline approximation to think of an organism’s life as an attempt to minimize the integral of surprise over its lifetime.
 This is similar to the way nature minimizes the integral of the difference between kinetic energy and potential energy over time obeying the principle of least action [6].

-Simple organisms that live in predictable environments usually only need to, or can, take one of a few reflex actions to get back to an expected state.
+Simple organisms that live in predictable environments usually only need to, or can, take one of a few reflex actions to get back to a wanted state.
 The only option a beached fish has is to try to flap and hope the flapping will take it back to the water.
 Bacteria follow the nutrient gradient.
-Simple organisms may not have the imagination to hold preferences, only expectations 1.
+Simple organisms may not have the cognitive capacity to hold explicit, long-term wants, only expectations for the immediate future 2.

 Intelligent animals, most notably (at least some) humans, can do more than flap or follow the nutrient gradient.
-They can imagine a large repertoire of possible actions for returning to a preferred state with a preferred observation and they may have strong preferences.
+They can imagine a large repertoire of possible actions for getting to a wanted state or wanted observations.

 Variational free energy was introduced in an earlier post.
 We will dig deeper into both variational free energy and expected free energy in this post.